stat545ubc-2023/SummarizeByGroup/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SummarizeByGroup is to …
+The goal of SummarizeByGroup is to create summary statistics of a numeric variable (counts, total, average) grouped by a categorical variable in a data frame.

 ## Installation